'Til the Clock Strikes Twelve

 I haven't either, L mused, forming a little smile at the younger man.
 "Well, with all your well-earned fame it seems to me that the name should be reserved exclusively to you," he replied smoothly.
 Perhaps he had no actual social skills, but he was a master at pretending he did.
 "Which is why I go by Ryuzaki...
 People always looked so disappointed when I introduced myself."

 Ryuga smiled back at him.
-"I can't see why anyone would be disappointed by you," he said, and L had a strange feeling that the man probably meant it too, in a friendly way with no secret motives.
+"I can't see why anyone would be disappointed by you," he said, and L had a strange feeling that the man probably meant it too, in a friendly way with no ulterior motives.
 It was odd.
 Did people like that exist?
 Other than Matsuda, that is.

 Light shifted next to him, a mixture of what looked a little like pride and a little like jealousy in his amber eyes.
 "It's good to see that you're taking care of Misa now," he changed the topic smoothly.
-"I'm so glad that she's found someone who's worth her."
+"I'm so glad that she's found someone who's truly worth her."

 The patented Hideki Ryuga Smile was aimed at Light, this time.
 "Thank you!
 Though I consider myself the lucky one here.
 I'm certainly not complaining, but I can't help but wonder what on Earth possessed you to let this jewel go."
 He reached out and wrapped an arm gently around Misa's shoulders, bringing her close to his chest.